Wallerand de Saint-Just: Career

 De Saint-Just is a lawyer.
 One of his first clients was Bernard Antony, a traditionalist Catholic.
 Another client was Jean-Marie Le Pen, the founder of the National Front.
 Another client was Bruno Gollnisch.
 Yet another client was the Lebanese politician Samir Geagea.
 He also defended the AGRIF and the National Front.
 In 1993, he defended Serbian leaders at the International Criminal Tribunal for the former Yugoslavia.

 An anti-communist, De Saint-Just joined the National Front in 1987.
 He served on the regional council of Picardy from 1992 to 2004, and he was re-elected in 2010.
 He also served on the city council of Soissons from 1995 to 2008.
 He has served as its vice president since 2007.
 He is also its treasurer.
 He ran an unsuccessful campaign to become the mayor of Paris in 2013.

 Personal life

 De Saint-Just has a wife, Alix, and four children.
 He is a traditionalist Roman Catholic.
-He took part in the protest at the Saint-Nicolas-du-Chardonnet in 1977.
+He took part in the protest at Saint-Nicolas-du-Chardonnet in 1977.